hun-nemethpeter/cpp-reflector-mini/Proposal.md

 The idea come from the AngularJS templating system which is a proven to work an efficient solution for HTML templating.
 Drivers are constexpr objects.
 Manipulating code parts are directed with directives.
-Directives are: meta::driver, meta::use, meta::for, meta::for_begin-body-end, meta::if, meta::switch
-You can mark code parts for manipulations with the ${ ... } syntax. meta::driver directive waits a driver which is constexpr object.
+Directives are: meta::driver, meta::define, $call, $for, $if, $switch, $while You can mark code parts for manipulations with the { ... } syntax. meta::driver directive waits a driver which is constexpr object.
 In directives and in template driver variables you can use the constexpr object's methods and members.
 Template driver parameters start with the dollar ($) sign.
 Generating code parts is safe, because you can't create new type only just using an existing one it in TDS.
-Some basic rules: you can create meta::id_name but you can't create meta::type_name only compiler able to generate it.
+Some basic rules: you can create meta::id_name (in member, variable or parameter declaration context) but you can't create meta::type_name only compiler able to generate it.

+meta::define define a new kind of macro with a driver.
+Driver is a constexpr meta::driver attach a driver to a template

 Targeted use cases
 ------------------